 We’ve mentioned shine previously and things reflecting back at your viewers on video apps and that includes oily skin which can easily become an object of distraction:Matte Velour Finishing powder is an absolute must to keep your oily T-Zone as matte as possible thanks to its corn starch oil-absorbing formula and its special velvet cushion applicator.
 Toning down these shiny zones will make you look presentable and polished and keep the focus on your eyes.

 THE EYES ARE THE WINDOW TO YOUR SOUL:

-Do not underestimate the power of your gaze in the absence of physical expression, as they allow you to engage with your audience or interviewer: focus on eye definition with mascara or light shadowing, the look should remain clean without overdoing any effects.
+Do not underestimate the power of your gaze in the absence of physical expression, as they allow you to engage with your audience or interviewer: focus on eye definition with mascara or light shadowing, the makeup look should remain clean without overdoing any effects for a work video call.
 We recommend staying away from a smoky eye as that will drown your eyes and recommend opting instead for cleaner lines: wear ourContour Eye Pencil close to the lash line or trace a thin line with an eye-widening liquid eyeliner.

-We think that ourIconoclast eyeshadow palette in Lustrous Corduroy, a warm toned blonde to black palette is just perfect to create the needed definition especially over a professional call, and the soft blending will make you look more awake and fresh.
+We think that ourIconoclast eyeshadow palette in Lustrous Corduroy, a warm-toned blonde to black palette is just perfect to create the needed definition especially over a professional video call, and the soft blending will make you look more awake and fresh.

-Last but not least, separating the lashes and brushing them through withLash Sophisticate mascara will also create a nice healthy wide awake look.
+Last but not least in our video call eye makeup guide, we think that separating the lashes and brushing them through withLash Sophisticate mascara will also create a nice healthy wide-awake look.